nwisn/nwisn.github.io/_posts/2018-06-07-MLdashboard.md

 layout: post
 title:  "MLdashboard"
 date:   2018-06-07
 excerpt: "A machine learning dashboard in RShiny.
-Two working examples are hosted at shinyapps.io, one prepared with a systems biology (immunology) dataset, the other with NBA Basketball stats."
+Two working examples are hosted at shinyapps.io, one prepared with an immuno-genomics dataset from my work with Mario Deng, the other with an NBA Basketball dataset from a side project with Alan Garfinkel."
 project: true
 tag:
 - github